3mdeb/news-and-ideas/blog/content/post/2024-01-19-twpm-testing.md

 The project just entered a phase in which all basic components can communicate with each other.
 This should be enough to test simplest commands that don't require use of parts that aren't implemented yet.
-Nonvolatile storage, true randomness source and primary keys' certificates manufacturing process are yet to be implemented.
+Nonvolatile storage, true randomness source and primary keys certificates manufacturing process are yet to be implemented.
 As such, in current state TwPM cannot be used for all use cases of TPM, but we're slowly getting there.